belinwu/samples/README.md

-# Android Samples
+# Samples

-Samples for Android.
+Samples for Android and Kotlin.

 # License